Johniereed/Kartra-coupon/README.md

 #### 1. Choose the Right Plan

 Before applying your Kartra discount code, make sure you pick the plan that suits your needs.
-If you're just starting, the Starter Plan might be enough.
+If you’re just starting, the Starter Plan might be enough.
 But if you need advanced features, go for Silver or Gold to get maximum value.

 #### 2. Opt for Annual Billing